 In the resulting screen enter media.peerconnection.enabled in the search bar.
 In the Value column, if it says false, then WebRTC is already disabled.
 If it says true, you need to change it to false by double-clicking the column.

 And that’s it.
-You can use a leak checker like that provided by ExpressVPN to see if your IP address is exposed.
+You can use a leak checker like our DNS leak test tool to see if your IP address is exposed.

 Bear in mind that while WebRTC is disabled, you might run into issues when trying to use certain applications that rely on the program.
 If you need to enable it, simply follow the above steps and change the value back to true.